Xeveo/cursor-commands/code-understanding.md

 - Major layers, modules, and their responsibilities
 - Data flow through the system
-- Design patterns used (MVC, Repository, Factory, etc.) with locations
+- Design patterns and anti-patterns with locations
-- Anti-patterns present (God objects, circular dependencies, tight coupling)
 - Direct and transitive dependency relationships

 ### 3. Historical Evolution